yangxikun/monitor-man/README.md

 ## Roadmap

 * refactor with vue and koa(doing)
-* see last run result error message in home page
+* see last run result error message in home page(done)
 * add tag to group collection(done)
-* add some line charts and error list in collection view page(50%)
+* add some line charts and error list in collection view page(done)
-* use monaco or ace js editor for handler create/modify
+* use monaco or ace js editor for handler create/modify(doing)
-* make a sandbox for debugging handler
+* make a sandbox for debugging handler(doing)

 ## License
 This software is licensed under MIT.
 See the [LICENSE](LICENSE) file for more information.